hapax/hapax.github.io/assets/simple-physics.md

 In principle, all of these factors are involved, but this is too much for dimensional analysis to handle.
 (See the <a href="#sec-2-4">usage notes</a> to understand why.)
-But it turns out that the mass of the fluid and sphere are only relevant when the fluid flow is fast-moving, [*turbulent*](https://en.wikipedia.org/wiki/Turbulence) and unsteady.
-But if the sphere moves slowly enough, the fluid remains in well-defined layers ("laminar flow") and the mass $m$ and density
+When the sphere moves slowly enough, however, its mass $m$ and the density of the fluid $\rho$ are irrelevant.
-$\rho$ become irrelevant.
+Only the viscosity, and size and speed of the sphere, matter.

 I haven't told you the dimensions of viscosity yet, but we can find them fairly easily.